Timothy Deasy: Return to Massachusetts and entering electoral politics

 dealership, a hotel, and a number of rental properties.
-In 1872 Deasy successfully ran for Lawrence City Council and won re-election in '74.
-Deasy owed his success to the population of 8,200 Irish living in Lawerence by 1875, who accounted for almost half of the population.
-The Irish were becoming a powerful force in New England politics and the Democratic Party moved to capitalise.
+In 1872, Deasy successfully ran for Lawrence City Council and won re-election in '74.
+Deasy owed his success to the population of 8,200 Irish living in Lawrence by 1875, who accounted for almost half of the population.
+The Irish were becoming a powerful force in New England politics, and the Democratic Party moved to capitalise.
 A group of Irish community leaders and Democrats came to Deasy to ask him to run for the Massachusetts House of Representatives.
-Deasy agreed and it was agreed that John Breen, who had fought with Deasy in Canada, would serve as his replacement on Lawrence city council.
+Deasy agreed, and it was determined that John Breen, who had fought with Deasy in Canada, would serve as his replacement on the Lawrence city council.
 This gave Breen much political momentum, and Breen would later become the first Irish and first Roman Catholic to become Mayor of any city in New England.

 Deasy was elected to the 1874 Massachusetts legislature and would serve there the following two years as well.
-Only 13 members of the entire 213 member legislature were Irish in 1876, and Deasy was the only Irish Catholic to be elected from Essex County out of 33.
+Only 13 members of the entire 213-member legislature were Irish in 1876, and Deasy was the only Irish Catholic to be elected from Essex County out of 33.

 Falling ill and death

-In June 1878 the end of July 1878, Deasy was a patient at the Massachusetts General Hospital in Boston suffering from excruciating pain caused by rheumatoid arthritis. likely to have developed from sleeping on the cold wet ground during his service in the Civil War.
-His condition forced him out of the busy world of politics, although he did make one more notable public political appearance when he hosted Charles Stewart Parnell at a fundraiser at Lawerence city hall in early 1880.
+In June 1878 the end of July 1878, Deasy was a patient at the Massachusetts General Hospital in Boston suffering from excruciating pain caused by rheumatoid arthritis. likely to have developed from sleeping on the cold, wet ground during his service in the Civil War.
+His condition forced him out of the busy world of politics, although he did make one more notable public political appearance when he hosted Charles Stewart Parnell at a fundraiser at Lawrence city hall in early 1880.

 Deasy took ill again on 9 December 1880 and died the following day.
 He was given an elaborate funeral that was attended en masse by Lawrence's Irish community, Fenians and veterans of the Union Army, with members of the 9th Massachusetts Infantry Regiment particularly in force.
 Deasy is buried at the Immaculate Conception Cemetery in Lawrence, Massachusetts.
-The Irish National Graves Association, in Dublin, Ireland designated the grave of Deasy an Irish National Grave on 16 August 1990.
-Deasy received a new green granite headstone on his grave on 23 November 1992, the dedication organized by Bob Bateman, great-grandson of Timothy’s brother Cornelius.
+The Irish National Graves Association, in Dublin, Ireland, designated the grave of Deasy an Irish National Grave on 16 August 1990.
+Deasy received a new green granite headstone on his grave on 23 November 1992, the dedication organized by Bob Bateman, great-grandson of Timothy's brother Cornelius.
 The principal speaker for the dedications was Derek Warfield of the Wolfe Tones.